PretendoNetwork/NWFX/README.md

 ```

 ### Boosting
 Elements with `nwfx-boost` set to `"true"` will have all of their children `a` tags converted into AJAX requests targeting the `body` element.
-Forms are currently not supported, and the URL bar does not update
+Forms use their `method` and `action` attributes to determine the HTTP verb and URL.
+The URL bar does not update

 ```html
 <div nwfx-boost="true">